agustinmiura/spring-boot2-ebs-poc/README.md

 Amazon before deploy
 ====================

-* Create an Amazon RDS and set a private security group where you open the port 5432 from the default vpc and your machine
+* Create an Amazon RDS and set a private security group where you open the port 5432 from the vpc where the EBS belongs and also your machine
 * Test the connection agains the RDS from your machine and a Sql Client .
 * Create the database inside the remote instance .